 Coal transportation costs, both first- and second-tier rates, are modified over time by two regional (East and West) transportation indices.
 The indices are measures of the change in average transportation rates, on a tonnage basis, that occurs between successive years for rail and multi-mode coal shipments.
-An East index is used for coal originating from eastern supply regions, while a West index is used for coal originating from western supply regions.
+An East index is used for coal originating from eastern supply regions, while a West index is used for coal originating from eastern supply regions, while a West index is used for coal originating from eastern supply regions.
 The indices are calculated econometrically as a function of railroad productivity, the user cost of capital of railroad equipment (East only), investment (West only), diesel fuel price (East only), and the western share of national coal demand (West only).
 Although the indices are derived from railroad information, they are universally applied to all coal transportation rates within the CMM.
-In the AEO2016 reference case, both eastern and western coal transportation rates are projected to remain near their 2014 levels through 2040.
-See Appendix 2.C for more information regarding the methodology and assumptions used to derive the transportation rate indices.
+See Appendix 2.C for more information regarding the methodology used to derive the transportation rate indices.
+For the transportation rate indexes used in AEO2018, please see the AEO assumptions.

 For the case of increased shipping distances, the second-tier transportation rate is calculated by assuming a geographic centroid for the relevant demand region, estimating an approximate distance, and where possible using ton-mile data from the FERC Form 580, "Interrogatory on Fuel and Energy Purchase Practices," to calculate a new dollars-per-ton transportation rate.
-For subbituminous coals, \$0.10 per million Btu (2000 dollars) is assumed to be, on average, representative of the added difficulty of using subbituminous coal.
-24 These difficulties include slagging/fouling problems, impacts on heat rates, and other operation costs.
+For subbituminous coals, \$0.10 per million Btu (2000 dollars) is assumed to be, on average, representative of the added difficulty of using subbituminous coal.24 These difficulties include slagging/fouling problems, impacts on heat rates, and other operation costs.
 For subbituminous coals, the second-tier rate is simply the first-tier rate plus this adder of \$0.10 per million Btu.
 For certain supply/demand region pairs, the second-tier rate may include both the \$0.10 per million Btu adjustment as well as a geographic adder.